- 1 Best Things to do in London for Christmas

 There are several Christmas markets that pop up around the country but the biggest show in Britain is undoubtedly the annual Winter Wonderland pop-up in Hyde Park.
 This is a large annual Christmas event and runs typically from mid-November to early January each year.
-It is one of the biggest, and most well-attended featuring several festive markets, over 100 rides and attractions from across Europe.
+The Winter Wonderland in Hyde Park is one of the largest and most well attended Christmas attractions including a Christmas market, Circus, Ice Rink and over 100 rides from across Europe.

 Visiting a Christmas market is another good way to enjoy the spirit of Christmas and one which has a long history.
 Also known as Christkindlmarkt which literally means Baby Jesus Market, is a street market associated with the celebration of Christmas during the four weeks of Advent.
-These markets originated in Germany, but are now held across the globe.
-The history of Christmas markets goes back to the Late Middle Ages and parts of the former Holy Roman Empire.
-In Austria, Vienna’s “December market” can be considered a forerunner of Christmas markets and dates back to 1298.
+Christmas markets originated in Germany, but are now held across the globe.

-Traditionally held in the town square, the market has food, drink and seasonal items that are sold from open-air stalls accompanied by traditional singing and dancing.
-This is a great place to try Mulled Wine.
+Traditionally held in the town squares, the markets have food, drinks and seasonal items that are sold from open-air stalls accompanied by traditional singing and dancing.
+Christmas markets are a great place to try Mulled Wine.

-Mulled wine is a warm beverage usually made with red wine along with various spices and sometimes raisins.
+What is Mulled Wine?
+Mulled wine is a warm beverage usually made with red wine infused with various spices and sometimes raisins.
 It is served hot or warm and is a traditional drink during Christmas.

 London’s home to showbiz and entertainment since 1670 and it certainly lives up to that during Christmas.
-Christmas in Leicester Square transforms it into a true winter wonderland.
+Christmas in Leicester Square transforms the square into a true winter wonderland.
 Complete with a traditional Christmas market selling hand-crafted goods, delicious food and drinks and a Santa’s Grotto.
-There is a sparkling program of high energy entertainment and events and the central gardens transformed with more than 25 stalls and a one-off Christmas show by cabaret comedy.
+There is a sparkling program of high energy entertainment and events and it is transformed with more than 25 stalls and a one-off Christmas show.